altenwald/conta/README.md

 - Client, provider, and bank management (contacts).
 - Product, service, shipping, and discount management (items for invoices).
 - Web services (API) for integrating with other systems.
 - Extensions made in Lua for reports and other transformations.
+Initially for launching scripts as shortcuts from Telegram.

 These goals could be increased or changed, but I'm completely open to discussing each item.